xmtp/xmtp-dot-org/docs/awesome.md

   // Get the message and the address from the sender const { content, senderAddress } = context.message;

-  // Read or write to Farcaster
+  // Show a frame or talk to the user

   // To reply, just call `reply` on the HandlerContext. await context.reply("gm");